HTGenomeAnalysisUnit/tre-containers/README.md

 If a package you need is not included in the base container or in other containers already available, you can create a new container with the packages you need. **Please be considerate when creating a new container.
 Try to reuse existing containers when possible and minimize the number of new containers built.**

+For each defined container, the last recipe you push is tagged as `latest` in DockerHub and will be automatically imported in the TRE.
+Therefore, **it is important to manage your versions correctly and to avoid creating 2 versions of the same container in the same merge request.**

 To create a new container, follow the steps below:

 1. Clone this repository to your local machine